Dusk bloom clock

 I made this video as part of (my fictional) Stereochron Island campaign to promote alternatives to the mechanical clock.
 It’s companion timepiece is the Sheep eye clock, which shows the hour leading up to dusk.

-The Evening Primrose is one of many flowers that bloom, open or close at a particular time of day or night.
-As part of Stereochron’s field studies, I made this flower clock, below, drawing on Linnaeus’s famous 18th-century plan for a Horologium Florae.
+The Evening Primrose is one of several flowers that bloom, open or close at a particular time of day or night.
+As part of Stereochron’s field studies, I made this rough sketch of a flower clock, below, drawing on Linnaeus’s famous 18th-century plan for a Horologium Florae (Floral Clock).
 (The symbol < means it opens at this hour, and > closes.)

 Cathy_Haynes_Horologium_Florae_2013